 My brothers and I were given the surname Simpson because my dad had become known as Albert Simpson.
+But he was born Albert Brown Littlefair.
 His marriage certificate to our mother records him as “Albert Simpson otherwise Littlefair”.
 But he did not officially become Simpson until 1967 when we were all in our twenties.

-Less than a month after registering dad’s birth Margaret married a John George Gill.
+Less than a month after registering dad’s birth and when Dad was just four month old Margaret married a John George Gill.
 Dad’s half sister Elsie, in later years, told me she believed George Gill was dad’s father but I still wonder about the Brown in dad’s name.

 An R. Brown had resided at 44 Anchor Yard in 1914, the year World War 1 started.
 To be dad’s father he would have needed to have been with Margaret in the February of 2015.
+If he was Dad’s father what happened to him?
 Some two and a half million men volunteered between the August of 1914 and the December of 1915 in response to the Kitchener “Your country needs you” poster campaigns before conscription started in 1916.
-Was R. Brown one of them, perhaps not even knowing Margaret was pregnant.
+Was R. Brown one of those volunteers, perhaps not even knowing Margaret was pregnant.

-If the above speculation is correct Margaret’s misfortune continued because soon after their marriage conscription started and John George Gill was in the Durham Light Infantry.
-Hw was killed in the war in its final year, 2018.
+If the above speculation is correct Margaret’s misfortune continued because soon after her marriage to John George Gill, conscription started and John George was in the Durham Light Infantry and off to war.
+He was killed in the war’s final year, 2018.
 His grave is in St. Oswald’s church yard.

 Margaret Gill, now a widow became Margaret Simpson when she married Alfred Simpson (Scotty) in 1920.
-Dad, aged 5 at the time was soon to be known as Albert Simpson.
-I believe he attended St Margaret’s School in Crossgate because he spoke of a teacher called Tommy Bar there who meted out much punishment.
+Dad, aged 5 at the time soon came to be known as Albert Simpson.
+I believe he attended St Margaret’s School in Crossgate.
+He spoke of a teacher called Tommy Barr there who meted out much punishment.

 In the August of 1938 when dad was 22 and a barman he married our mother, Ruby Gladys Wells, a Gown Store Assistant aged 23 who was living at Nova Lima, Moor Edge on the outskirts of Durham City.
 Earlier, in this same year, dad’s mother Margaret had died aged 42 at 87 Elvet Bridge.
 Dad had been there in 1937 but his marriage certificate of 1938 shows him as residing on the market place end of Elvet Bridge at number 47.